 From the Review Grades page, all data can be downloaded from Gradescope in CSV and Excel formats.

-Gradescope offers two types of downloads:
+Gradescope offers three types of downloads:

 Regrade Requests allow students to submit short statements about why they think their work should be given another look.
 When students submit a regrade request, the instructor and the grader who last graded the question will receive an email detailing the request and how to view it.